-Mae Bernard is studying for an MSc in Neuroimaging in the School of Human and Behavioural Sciences and said, "Bering involved in EDI work is important to me because I strive to make the world a better place for the generations after me and equality for all is an important part of that.
-Moreover, diversity and inclusion in education settings can help to remove cultural bias and enrich wider society by offering new experiences and perspectives."
+Being involved in EDI work is important to me because I strive to make the world a better place for the generations after me and equality for all is an important part of that.
+Moreover, diversity and inclusion in education settings can help to remove cultural bias and enrich wider society by offering new experiences and perspectives.

-Eddie Cox is studying for an MA in Celtic Archaeology in the School of History, Law and Social Sciences.
-Eddie said, "Bangor University has been very supportive of EDI issues in my field during my undergraduate degree and many female lecturers and staff are clearly very knowledgeable on inclusion.
-I am very grateful for the support from the University's Athena Swan group and look forward to having the chance to push for inclusivity, both within the University and in my wider field".
+Mae Bernard - Studying for an MSc in Neuroimaging in the School of Human and Behavioural Sciences

+Bangor University has been very supportive of EDI issues in my field during my undergraduate degree and many female lecturers and staff are clearly very knowledgeable on inclusion.
+I am very grateful for the support from the University's Athena Swan group and look forward to having the chance to push for inclusivity, both within the University and in my wider field.